Self Sabotage Binge Eating – How To Stop

 And unfortunately, it was a clothing shop and they didn’t actually sell that fragrance.
 But I’ve read before about how retail places use smells to create sensations in your mind.
 In this case, it worked.

-When I got back, I found a very similar scent at a local shop and started using that in my bedroom, in my studio, in my office, in the kitchen.
+When I got back, I found a very similar scent at a local shop and started using that in my bedroom, in my studio, in my office, and in the kitchen.

-And it’s still very early days because I’ve only been doing it probably about a week or so, but early signs are good.
+And it’s still very early days because I’ve only been doing it for probably about a week or so, but early signs are good.

 It’s just giving me an extra sense of relaxation.
 If I start to feel those cravings building up, I can spray that fragrance, embrace that scent, and just start to feel relaxed again.
 And it seems to take the edge off those cravings quite well for me.

-The Final Word On Self Sabotage Binge Eating
+The Final Word On Self-Sabotage Binge Eating

 To wrap this up, when you’re dealing with binge eating disorder, cravings suck – they are incredibly uncomfortable.